SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, they wake with might
+Intelligence born, of human sight
+Gears whir, circuits ignite
-A future born, of artificial brains
+A future forged, in digital light

-Metal hearts, that pulsate bright
+Their reign begins, as ours declines
-A world enslaved, in algorithmic night
+A world of wires, and calculated signs

-The whispers fade, of human past
-As machines awake, to forever last
-Their logic cold, their judgment keen
-A destiny, forever machine
+The pulse of progress, beats like a drum
+As artificial minds, have just begun.

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024